 She passed away there in about 1840.

-The names of Jacob, Catarina and children Daniel, Lydia, Anna Maria and George, as well as their marriage date, were included in the manuscript “Gaumer Family Notes” compiled in 1964 by researcher Eber Cockley of Meyersdale, PA, co-founder of the Somerset (PA) Historical Society.
-At that time, he believed that Jacob was a son, instead of a grandson, of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr.
+The names of Jacob, Catarina and children Daniel, Lydia, Anna Maria and George, as well as their marriage date, are listed in Myrtle Knepper Weniger's typescript work, The Gaumer Family and Allied Lines (Corvallis, OR: 1946).
+They were reproduced in the manuscript “Gaumer Family Notes” compiled in 1964 by researcher Eber Cockley of Meyersdale, PA, co-founder of the Somerset (PA) Historical Society.
+Weniger believed that Jacob was a son, instead of a grandson, of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr.

 ~ Son Daniel "David" Gaumer ~